 For good cause shown and with the express approval of the Board, a company or organization containing functionally distinct entities within it may obtain separate memberships for such entities; provided that such entities will be considered Affiliates.

-The Board may adopt a policy regarding whether Members may share the benefits of membership (including the right to receive information that is only available to Members) with a non-member Affiliate.
+The Board may adopt a policy regarding whether Members may share the benefits of membership with a non-member Affiliate.

 Rights and Obligations of Membership